FAYPWC.COM

 As noted above, PWC adds fluoride to your water supply.
 Proven as a safe and healthy way to effectively prevent tooth decay, community water fluoridation has been recognized by the U.S. Centers for Disease Control (CDC) as one of ten great public health achievements of the 20th century.

-We understand that reports of contaminants in local water sources cause concerns about our drinking water.
-We share that concern about Per- and polyfluoroalkyl substances (PFAS) as PWC’s top priority is providing high-quality drinking water that meets all EPA regulatory requirements.
+We understand that reports of contaminants in local water sources cause concerns about the safety of our drinking water.
+We share that concern about PFAS as PWC’s top priority is providing safe, high-quality drinking water that meets or exceeds all current regulatory standards.

 The reports of GenX being discharged into the Cape Fear River are below the PWC/Fayetteville water service area and more than 20 miles downstream of where we take water from the river to treat.
-However, instances of GenX and other PFAS have been found in our sampling.
+However, instances of GenX and other Per- and polyfluoroalkyl substances (PFAS) have been found in our sampling.

 It has been well reported that the predominant source of emerging compounds is the use of/and manufacturing of products including cosmetics, shampoos, paints, food packaging, cleaning, stain and stick resistance products.